-The majority of maerl species occur in full salinity.
+Phymatolithon calcareum occurs in full salinity.
 Joubin (1910 cited in Wilson et al., 2004) thought that maerl beds were only present in areas with lowered salinity.
 Bosence (1976) found that although surface salinities could be low, the benthic water was mostly fully saline.
-Wilson et al. (2004) noted that Lithothamnion coralloides was tolerant up to 40 psu.
+Wilson et al. (2004) noted that Phymatolithon calcareum tolerated up to 40 psu.
+The growth of Phymatolithon calcareum is impaired at salinities <24 ppt (Adey & McKibbin, 1970; King & Schramm, 1982).

 Sensitivity assessment.
-An increase in salinity above full is unlikely, except via the discharge of hypersaline effluents from desalination plants.
-Where Lithothamnion coralloides is found in areas of reduced or variable salinity, an increase in salinity is unlikely to have an effect.
-Any increase in the salinity regime which results in hypersaline conditions is likely to have a significant negative impact on Lithothamnion coralloides.
-No species of maerl naturally occur within hypersaline areas, and although it may be able to tolerate a short-term increase in salinity, an increase to hypersaline conditions for a year would cause significant negative impacts.
-However, 'no evidence' was available on which to base an assessment.
+An increase in salinity above full is unlikely, except via the discharge of hypersaline effluents from desalination plants, none of which occur in the UK.
+Where Phymatolithon calcareum is found in areas of reduced or variable salinity, an increase in salinity is very unlikely to have an effect.
+MaerI does not naturally occur within hypersaline areas, and although it may be able to tolerate a short-term increase in salinity, an increase to hypersaline conditions for a year would probably cause significant negative impacts.
+However, no evidence was found on which to base an assessment of maerI forming species.